spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/upgrade-cluster.md

 If you need to make changes to a deployed Edge cluster with Trusted Boot enabled without touching the OS or the Kubernetes layer, you can follow the regular cluster upgrade process.
 Refer to [Update a Cluster](/docs/docs-content/clusters/cluster-management/cluster-updates.md) for more information.
-However, if the change you are making involves the Operating System (OS) layer and the Kubernetes layer.
-You will need to rebuild a provider image with the same Trusted Boot keys you used to build the Edge Installer ISO.
+However, if the change you are making involves the Operating System (OS) layer and the Kubernetes layer, you will need to build a new provider image with the same Trusted Boot keys you used to build the Edge Installer ISO.

 This page guides you through the process of making an update to a cluster that involves the Operating System (OS) or Kubernetes layer of the cluster.

 ## Prerequisites

-- You have built an Edge Installer ISO and used the ISO to deploy a cluster.
+- You have built an Edge Installer ISO with Trusted Boot enabled and used the ISO to deploy a cluster.
+The Edge hosts have keys enrolled.

 - You have access to the machine where you built the Installer ISO, including all the content in the **secure-boot** folder.
 Refer to [Build Edge Installer ISO with Trusted Boot](../edgeforge/build-trusted-iso.md) for details.